 To meet the EPA's evaporative emissions regulations, all of the generators have a fluorine fuel tube and canister system along with a tethered chain-type gas cap.
 All three models carry the Honda industry-competitive three year warranty.

 "With all of these new advanced technology features, the models in the three upgraded product series are designed to appeal to wholesale and retail customers and consumers while meeting increasingly stringent environmental regulations," said Rock Reed, assistant vice president, Honda Power Equipment.
 "In today's economy, products offering enhanced technological features, greater value and an environmentally-advanced profile address consumers' greatest purchase decision factors.
 The new generator product lines offer just what customers have come to expect from Honda."

 Honda is the world's largest engine manufacturer, having sold more than 23 million in 2009 across all of its global product lines.
 Its generators are characterized by the same clean, fuel-efficient technology that is behind the company's reputation for unparalleled durability, quality and reliability.

 # # #

-Honda Power Equipment, a division of American Honda Motor Co., Inc., markets a complete range of outdoor power equipment, including outboard marine engines, general purpose engines, generators, lawnmowers, water pumps, snowblowers, tillers and trimmers for commercial, rental and residential applications.
-Its comprehensive product line is powered exclusively by 4-stroke engines.
+Honda Power Equipment, a division of American Honda Motor Co., Inc., markets a complete range of outdoor power equipment, including outboard marine engines, general purpose engines, generators, lawnmowers, pumps, snowblowers, tillers and trimmers for commercial, rental and residential applications.
+Its comprehensive product line is powered exclusively by environmentally advanced four-stroke engines.